anymouscvpr/anymouscvpr.github.io/README.md

   ![image](https://github.com/anymouscvpr/anymouscvpr.github.io/blob/master/link.png)

 > Fig. 1: Simulation results.
 The synthetic RGB images, errormap over all bands and the spectral response of red scene point are provided.
 The results from state-of-art Deep CASSI method(2017) are the second column  .
 All data is tested on the models given by the original author.The experimental results in third column is from the same CNN model as ours on RGB images.
+Campared with the third column, our idea of printed mask shows better results in terms of errormap and curves, which strongly support that the simple spectral imaging scheme provides a large number of uncorrelated spectral transmission curves to improve reconstructed performance.
 As we can see from the last two columns, printed mask may obtain more useful information and improve the reconstruction performance.

-Campared with the second column, our idea of printed mask shows better results in terms of errormap and curves, which strongly support that the simple spectral imaging scheme provides a large number of uncorrelated spectral transmission curves to improve reconstructed performance.

   ## Quantitative comparison: